-Here we post the agendas and minutes for past and upcoming Nation Meetings.
-Normally, they are held on the first monday of the month, every month except January, June, July and August.
-The nation board or 25 members in union, can call to an extra nation meeting.
+Unlike yearly meetings of many organizations, nations meetings are usually held once per month on the first monday of the month, every month except January, June, July and August.
+The Board or 18 members in union, can call to an extra nation meeting.

 Only members of Smålands Nation may attend the Nation Meeting, unless adjuncted by the meeting, in which case they are granted only the right to participate and to speak, but not to vote.

 Only matters included in the definitive agenda may be decided upon by the meeting, only candidates included in the definitive list of candidates may be elected to posts by the meeting.